Combination Theorems in Groups, Geometry and Dynamics: Combination theorems in geometric group theory: hyperbolic groups

 For all $b\in V(B)$, $F_b$ is called the \emph{ fiber} over $b$ and its path metric is denoted by $d_b$.
 It is pointed out in \cite{mahan-sardar} that any metric bundle is quasi-isometric to a metric graph bundle, where the quasi-isometry coarsely preserves fibers and restricts to a quasi-isometry of fibers.
-Condition (2) of Definition \ref{defn-mgbdl} immediately shows that if $\pi:\XX\rightarrow \BB$ is a metric graph bundle then for any points $v,w\in V(\BB)$ we have $Hd(F_v, F_w)<\infty$.
+Condition (2) of Definition \ref{defn-mgbdl} immediately shows that if $\pi:\XX\rightarrow \BB$ is a metric graph bundle then for any points $v,w\in V(\BB)$ we have that $Hd(F_v, F_w)<\infty$, where $Hd$ denotes the Hausdorff distance.

 \begin{eg} Let be an exact sequence of finitely generated groups.
 Choose a finite generating set of $N$ and extend it to a finite generating set of $G$.
 The image of the finite generating set of $G$ in $Q$ under the quotient map is then a generating set of $Q$.
 This gives a natural simplicial map $P: \Gamma_G \to \Gamma_Q$ between the respective Cayley graphs.
 This is the prototypical example of a metric graph bundle.
 The fibers are all copies of $\Gamma_N$. \end{eg}